 To say the last couple of months has been hard for our family is an understatement.
 We experienced the deaths of two immediate family members in the span of just a few weeks.

 Going through what we have been through recently has had me thinking more and more about the idea of self-care.
 I talk about it and encourage it often with clients, but it has really come to the surface for me personally and for the people I love in the last several weeks.
-I noticed that in times of difficulty and struggle it is really easy for basic self-care to fall by the wayside and seem really challenging to accomplish.
+In times of difficulty and struggle it is really easy for basic self-care to fall by the wayside and seem really challenging to accomplish.

-I noticed for myself that my appetite was thrown off, I wasn’t moving and as active as I normally am, and I wasn’t sleeping well.
-All of this lead to me not feeling good in my body, and only worsened the grief and overall difficulty of the very real and unavoidable circumstances we were in.
+During this difficult time, I noticed for myself that my appetite was thrown off, I wasn’t moving and as active as I normally am, and I wasn’t sleeping well.
+All of this led to me not feeling good in my body, and only worsened the grief and overall difficulty of the very real and unavoidable circumstances we were in.
 I noticed the same things in family members, not eating regularly and struggling with sleep, etc.

-This is obviously an extreme scenario that people don’t face on a regular basis…thank God.
+This is obviously an extreme scenario that people don’t face on a regular basis, thank God.
 But many of us lack awareness and skills around basic self-care in our everyday lives, let alone when things get stressful or difficult.
-Many of us simply haven’t been taught what it means to take care of ourselves in healthy, basic ways and that has an impact on our mental and physical health.
+We simply haven’t been taught what it means to take care of ourselves in healthy, basic ways and that has an impact on our mental and physical health.

 What is Basic Self-Care?